fenago/python-networking-sysadmins/development/lab_guides/Lab_11.md

 ![](./images/C13963_11_20.jpg)

-Figure 11.20: Mean score using RandomForestClassifier
+Caption: Mean score using RandomForestClassifier

 All classifiers have achieved between 94% and 98% accuracy.
 It\'s unusual for this many classifiers to all perform this well.
 There must